pivotal-sprout/sprout-orchard/README.md

 The process is fairly automated.
 A typical workflow is as follows:

 * A developer updates the TextMate recipe and pushes to Pivotal's pivotal_workstation repo on github
-* An Apple Orchard Jenkins server detects that there has been an update to the repo and begins a build
+* A Sprout Orchard Jenkins server detects that there has been an update to the repo and begins a build
 * At the end of the build (assuming success), the resulting disk image, with the new TextMate, is copied to the DeployStudio server

 ## How do I set it up?

-If you're interested in setting it up yourself, please refer to the [wiki](https://github.com/pivotalexperimental/apple_orchard/wiki/)
+If you're interested in setting it up yourself, please refer to the [wiki](https://github.com/pivotal-sprout/sprout-orchard/wiki/)

 ## What will I need?